-The Berglander 20-Piece rainbow color set was a top pick by parents in our test group for their kids, not only because of the color but because of the weight of the pieces.
+The Berglander 20-Piece rainbow color set was a top pick by parents in our test group for their kids — not only because of the fun colors but because of the weight of the pieces.
 A five-piece place setting weighs 7.7 ounces making it more manageable for kids' hands.
-The adults in our test group found the weight to be middle of the road, it has enough weight to not feel super-lightweight in hand, but lacks the extra ounces and thickness found in other sets to be ideal.
-However, we do like the size of the spoons and the spoon bowls in this set, which comfortably fit into our mouths and whose capacity is the right amount.
+The adults in our test group found the weight to be middle of the road; it's substantial enough that it doesn't feel super-lightweight in hand but lacks the extra ounces and ideal thickness found in other sets.
+However, we do like the size of the spoons and spoon bowls in this set, which comfortably fit into our mouths and whose capacity is the right amount.

-If you're looking for a basic three-piece flatware set that includes a knife, fork, and spoon with a nice weight and balance, we recommend the New Star Food Service Slimline 36-Piece set.
-This set includes 12 place settings, which means you won't need to worry about running out when you invite friends over for dinner.
-Our testers like the weight of the fork, knife, and spoon in this set, which are on par with the heavier sets we tested, and the weight feels comfortable and balanced in our hands.
-The knife did a great job cutting through a variety of meats and vegetables with ease.
+If you're looking for a basic three-piece flatware set with a knife, fork, and spoon with a nice weight and balance, we recommend the New Star Food Service Slimline 36-Piece set.
+With 12 place settings in this set, you'll have plenty of utensils for when you invite your friends over for dinner.
+Our testers liked the weight of the fork, knife, and spoon in this set, which is on par with the heavier sets we tested, and the weight feels comfortable and balanced in our hands.
+The knife did a great job easily cutting through various meats and vegetables.

-The biggest downside to this set is the short handles, which are best suited for smaller hand sizes or kids.
-In testing, we felt our hands were a bit close to our food due to the handle length.
-Because the handles are shorter, the spoon bowls are smaller and are more like a teaspoon rather than a soup spoon, or dinner spoon.
-The handles are thick and rounded and smooth; however, we found rough patches on the spoon bowl edges and on the insides of the fork tines and that the knife blades scratched easily.
-If you're looking for a set with a lot of place settings at a reasonable price, the New Star set is worth a look.
+The biggest design flaw is the short handles.
+During testing, our hands felt rather close to our food, leaving us to believe this set is best suited for kids or those with smaller hand sizes.
+Because the handles are shorter, the spoon bowls are smaller and more like a teaspoon than soup or dinner spoons.
+The handles are thick, rounded, and smooth; however, we found rough patches on the spoon bowl edges and the insides of the fork tines.
+The knife blades also scratched easily.
+Still, if you're looking for a set with many place settings at a reasonable price, the New Star is worth a look.